Clara Petrozzi: Biography

 She studied Suzuki pedagogy with Marilyn O'Boyle and has worked as a violin teacher since 1983.
 She received a degree in music education employing the Suzuki method, from the European Suzuki Association (2005).
 She studied viola in Finland with Jouko Mansnerus between 1990 and 1996, and Music Theory at the Espoo Music Institute.

 Clara Petrozzi studied Musicology at the University of Helsinki; she also studied Composition and Orchestration with Harri Vuori between 1999 and 2001, premiering her compositions in Finland and Peru.
-At present she is a violin teacher at the Orbinski Music School in Espoo and at the Käpylä Music School.
+At present, she is a violin teacher at the Orbinski Music School in Espoo and the Käpylä Music School.

 Her Master Thesis is an analysis of "Homenaje a Stravinsky (Homage to Stravinsky)", by Peruvian composer Édgar Valcárcel, and its relations with popular music.
-She defended her PhD thesis in 2009, being its subject on Peruvian orchestral music between 1945 and 2005.
+She defended her Ph.D. thesis in 2009, its subject on Peruvian orchestral music between 1945 and 2005.
 To complement this work she has created a catalogue that can be accessed online.
-At present she is researching on Latin-American music presence in Finland.
+At present, she is researching Latin-American music presence in Finland.

 Petrozzi has presented papers and lectures at seminars organized by the Ibero-American Centre of the University of Helsinki, where she has offered lectures on Peruvian orchestral music (2003, 2004); at the New Winds in Musicology seminars at the University of Helsinki (2004, 2005, 2006, 2008); at the Finnish National Congress on Musicology at Tampere University (2008); and at the Congress "Multiculturalism and Arts" at the University of Turku (2008).
-In 2009 she presented a paper on the subject in the 28th International Congress of the Latin-American Studies Association.
+In 2009 she presented a paper on the subject at the 28th International Congress of the Latin-American Studies Association.
 In 2006 she was awarded a prize in Musicology by the National Conservatory of Peru.
 She has also made presentations for the SysMus09 Conference of 2009 in Gent, Belgium, and the Beyond the Centres Conference of 2010 in Thessaloniki, Greece.

 Petrozzi is member of the Círculo de Composición del Perú.